-Air Injection: Also known as the smog pump.
-Pumps air into the exhaust manifold to burn unburned fuels (hydrocarbons).
+Air Injection: Includes a smog pump.
+Pumps air into the exhaust manifold or catalytic converter to increase combustion of unburned fuels (hydrocarbons).

 AVE: The average emissions for vehicles in the same Emissions Standards Category (ESC).
 ESCs are based on model year and whether the vehicle is a passenger car or a light-, medium-, or heavy-duty truck.
 The average emissions reading is meant as a guidepost for technicians when repairing vehicles that fail a Smog Check; it has no effect on the pass/fail result of the emissions test.

 Bureau of Automotive Repair (BAR): Part of the California Department of Consumer Affairs, the Bureau of Automotive Repair (BAR) is a consumer protection agency focused exclusively on automotive repair issues.
 BAR licenses auto repair dealers, Smog Check stations, and Smog Check inspectors.
 BAR administers the Smog Check program, as required by law.
 BAR investigates complaints from consumers about auto repair establishments, and recovers millions of dollars for consumers each year.
 BAR is completely separate from the Department of Motor Vehicles and the Air Resources Board.

 Carbon Dioxide (CO2%): Carbon Dioxide is a colorless, odorless gas which is a byproduct of most combustion processes and also of human respiration.
 It is the same gas found in soda pop.
 High levels of CO2 in exhaust typically indicate greater engine efficiency; however, CO2 is considered a greenhouse gas that may cause global warming.
 High or low levels of carbon dioxide emissions are not grounds for a vehicle failing the Smog Check; the measurement is meant as a diagnostic tool for technicians.
 CO2 is measured in percent.